MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
 Write a method that takes an Array, and returns a new Array with the elements of the original list in reverse order.
 Do not modify the original list.

-You may not use Array#reverse or Array#reverse!, nor may you use the method you wrote in the previous exercise.
+You may not use `Array#reverse` or `Array#reverse!`, nor may you use the method you wrote in the previous exercise.

-  Input:
+  Input: array
-  Output:
+  Output: new array

   ## Rules
   ### explicit
+  - do not modify the input array
+  - output array contains input array's elements in reverse order
   ### implicit
+  - reverse the order of the elements in the array, not the order of any individual element
+  - if input array is empty, return (new) empty array

   ## Questions